mity/mctrl/README.md

   the LGPL 2.1 (or any later version); or under the terms of GPL 2 (or any later version).

-Source code of all examples, i.e. contents of the directory 'examples' within the source package (see below), are in public domain.
+Source code of all examples, i.e. contents of the directory `examples` within the source package (see below), are in public domain.